andrewallen/tfe-survey/survey-content.md

 - A space that's focused on high-quality coaching and technique
 - A fun and energising part of my week
 - A place that helps me feel physically and mentally stronger
-- A gym that genuinely cares about my progress
+- A gym that cares about my progress
 - A break from everyday life—time just for me
 - A place where I've achieved real, visible results
 - Somewhere I feel seen and known, not just another member